 If you don’t know bacalhau where have you been?
-This is Portugal’s National Dish and the word Bacalhau means cod but specifically salted and dried cod.
+As Portugal’s National Dish this is a must try in Portugal.
+The word Bacalhau is the Portuguese word for cod cod but specifically salted and dried cod.
 This method of preservation of cod has been used in Portugal for over 500 years.

 Bacalhau is integral to Portuguese culinary heritage and is served at many important community events or special occasions such as the Christmas Evening meal and during the Catholic period of Lent.

 Bacalhau has been an integral part of the Portuguese diet for centuries and for good reason.There are over 1000 recipes for bacalhau in Portugal but the most common one is bacalhau served with boiled white potatoes and rice without a double one of the best Portuguese dishes to try.

 Bacalhau a bras – Shredded Salt Cod

 Bacalhau a bras are made with shreds of salt cod, onions, and hand-cut french fries cooked with scrambled eggs.

 These gorgeous little flavour bombs combine the salt cod with mashed potatoes, finely diced onions parsley and eggs to keep the mixture together.
 These are then deep-fried and served with a slice of lemon.
 You will find these tasty little fritters throughout Portugal at most cafes.